Forgoys/JMeter/README.md

 ### Test builds

-JMeter is built using Gradle, and it uses [Gradle's Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html) for provisioning JDKs.
+JMeter is built using Gradle, and it uses [Gradle&#39;s Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html) for provisioning JDKs.
 It means the code would search for the needed JDKs locally, or download them if they are not found.